--Explore possibility of substance-free on-campus housing as a learning community.
-Continue the high standard of frequent campus sponsored activities.

-Create a campus AODA website and include information for various populations (i.e. parent, staff, and students)

--Provide prevention/intervention training and coalition building activities for faculty, administration, staff, and coaches.

--Encourage growth of campus organizations that encourage models of abstinence and/or responsible, low-risk drinking.

--Develop educational materials and support services for the campus addressing issues of addiction and abuse of drugs and alcohol.

--Create a web based hub for alcohol and drug information on the campus website.

-Continue to build the relationship with the Forest City community to encourage responsible choices by the students surrounding alcohol.

--Require the First Year students to go through an on-line alcohol education program prior to entry to the college.
+entry to the college.

--Third policy violations will be increased to \$400 for the next semester.
+- -Explore possibility of substance-free on-campus housing as a learning community.
+Continue the high standard of frequent campus sponsored activities. - Create a campus AODA website and include information for various populations (i.e. parent, staff, and students) - -Provide prevention/intervention training and coalition building activities for faculty, administration, staff, and coaches. - -Encourage growth of campus organizations that encourage models of abstinence and/or responsible, low-risk drinking. - -Develop educational materials and support services for the campus addressing issues of addiction and abuse of drugs and alcohol. - -Create a web based hub for alcohol and drug information on the campus website.
+Continue to build the relationship with the Forest City community to encourage - responsible choices by the students surrounding alcohol. -All first year students are required to go through an on-line alcohol education program prior to

-Drug and Alcohol Committee Chair
+Drug and Alcohol Committee Chair Date Robert A. Alsop, Waldorf College President Date

-Date

-Dr. Joe Manjone, Waldorf College President